Benefits

 You should apply as soon as your employer is bankrupt.
 When you apply for an advance from the wage guarantee fund, you must apply for unemployment benefit.
 In the application, you tick a box to say you want an advance from the wage guarantee fund.
 You can also apply for unemployment benefit in the same application.

-To know which rules apply to you, NAV will in some cases need to know your country of residence.
+To know which rules apply to you, Nav will in some cases need to know your country of residence.

-When NAV considers which is your country of residence, we will, among others, consider:
+When Nav considers which is your country of residence, we will, among others, consider:

 - How long you have worked and lived in Norway